Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 Admin: 10%

-Product businesses shift time from delivery to systems/marketing because the product does delivery work.
-A course creator at $45K shouldn’t spend 30% on delivery - should spend 20% supporting students and 30% improving course quality and marketing systems.
+Product businesses shift time from delivery to systems/marketing because the product does the delivery work.

-Agency versus solo consultant:
+Agency versus solo consultant

 Sales: 25% (not 30%)